Asish Rai

-Asish Rai (born 27 January 1999), is an Indian professional footballer who plays as a defender for Indian Super League club ATK Mohun Bagan.
+Asish Rai (born 27 January 1999) is an Indian professional footballer who plays as a defender for Indian Super League club Mohun Bagan and the India national team.

 Club career

 Early life and youth career

 Rai was born in Pakyong, a small village in Sikkim.
 He always liked to play football, even as a kid.
 He got interested in the game by his uncle, who played football himself.

 He was selected by a local academy in his state at the age of 12.
 He travelled to Delhi to play in the Subroto Cup, spent a couple of years there before joining the Pune Academy which was later converted into the Pune City Academy.
 Since, Pune City already had experienced players in the right-back position, they loaned him out to Indian Arrows.

 Indian Arrows

 2017–18 season

 On 29 November 2017, Rai was selected to play for the Indian Arrows, an All India Football Federation owned team that would consist of India under-20 players to give them playing time.
 He made his professional debut for the side on 26 December 2017, against Shillong Lajong.
 He started and played the full match as Indian Arrows won 3–0.

 In his debut season, Rai made ten appearances, one in the 2018 Indian Super Cup for the Arrows.
 Although they finished bottom of the table in the I-League, they impressed with their gameplay and football.